kinoz01/zone01-Projects/ascii-art-splited/output/README.md

 ## ASCII Art Program in Go
 ### Overview

-This project involves building a program in Go that generates ASCII art representations of input strings.
+This program can generates ASCII art representations of input strings.
 The program will take a string as input and output its graphical representation using ASCII characters.
 The ASCII representations will be based on predefined templates stored in banner files.

 ### Functionality